You are here

-You can renew your professional license with six semester hours of college/university credit or 90 clock hours of professional development (i.e. in-services, workshops, etc.).
-You can apply for a five-year substitute authorization if you want to substitute teach.
+You may renew your professional license with six (6) semester hours of college/university credit or 90 clock hours of professional development (i.e. in-service activities, workshops, etc.).
+You can apply for a five (5)-year substitute authorization if you want to substitute teach.
 For more information on substitute authorizations please see the substitute authorization section.

 17. What if my license is expired?